jagotu/BACIL/thesis_text/thesis_text.md

 _Basic block dispatch node for the LLVM IR. (citation)_

-While this approach alleviates the issue and would separate our nested loops into smaller compilation units, it was superseded by a more generic strategy directly implemented in Truffle.
+While this approach eases the issue and would separate our nested loops into smaller compilation units, it was superseded by a more generic strategy directly implemented in Truffle.

 This strategy, called On-Stack Replacement (OSR), was made specifically to target the described issue:

-> During execution, Truffle will schedule “hot” call targets for compilation.
+> During execution, Truffle will schedule "hot" call targets for compilation.
 Once a target is compiled, later invocations of the target can execute the compiled version.
 However, an ongoing execution of a call target will not benefit from this compilation, since it cannot transfer execution to the compiled code.
-This means that a long-running target can get “stuck” in the interpreter, harming warmup performance.
+This means that a long-running target can get "stuck" in the interpreter, harming warmup performance.
 >
-> On-stack replacement (OSR) is a technique used in Truffle to “break out” of the interpreter, transferring execution from interpreted to compiled code.
+> On-stack replacement (OSR) is a technique used in Truffle to "break out" of the interpreter, transferring execution from interpreted to compiled code.
 Truffle supports OSR for both AST interpreters (i.e., ASTs with LoopNodes) and bytecode interpreters (i.e., nodes with dispatch loops).
 In either case, Truffle uses heuristics to detect when a long-running loop is being interpreted and can perform OSR to speed up execution.

 During our design phase, the OSR was still being worked on, being only introduced in Graal 21.3 released in October 2021.
-For that reason, our design isn't compatible with it - to support it, all state has to be stored in Truffle's frames, while we only use them to pass/recieve arguments and store the rest of the state in plain variables.
+For that reason, our design isn't compatible with it - to support it, all state has to be stored in Truffle's frames, while we only use frames to pass/receive arguments and store the rest of the state in plain variables.
 However, moving this state into the frame should be the only major step necessary to support OSR.
 Because of the significance of OSR, if we were designing the runtime again, we'd definitely focus on supporting it.

 #### Instruction nodes

 Some instructions require values that can be pre-calculated.
 A typical example in CIL are instructions that have a token as its argument - a token is a pointer into metadata tables and requires calling into the parser to resolve.
-We want to perform this resolving only once and cache it for future executions.
+We want to perform this resolution only once and cache it for future executions.

-For that, we'll use a process of nodeization (called "quickening" in Espresso, the Java bytecode interpreter for GraalVM) - we create a node representing the instruction with the data already precomputed and patch the bytecode, replacing the original instruction with a BACIL-specific `TRUFFLE_NODE` opcode.
-When this instruction is later hit, the child node is called directly.
+For that, we'll use a process of nodeization (called "quickening" by Espresso, the Java bytecode interpreter for GraalVM) - we create a node representing the instruction with the data already pre-computed and patch the bytecode, replacing the original instruction with a BACIL-specific `TRUFFLE_NODE` opcode.
+When the interpreter hits this instruction, it calls the respective child node.

 ### Dynamicity of references

-One of the additional things to consider when implementing a partial-evaluation friendly interpreter is dynamicity of references, where by dynamicity we mean how often the reference changes its state.
+One of the additional things to consider when implementing a partial-evaluation friendly interpreter is dynamicity of references, whereby dynamicity we mean how often the reference changes its state.
 This metric is important because effectively the dynamicity of a chain of references will be equal to the most dynamic of the references.
-As a result, what would usually be considered bad design patterns is sometimes necessary to divide the chain into more direct references, such that each object is reachable with the lowest dynamicity possible.
+As a result, what would traditionally be considered bad design patterns is sometimes necessary to divide the chain into more direct references, such that each object is reachable with the lowest dynamicity possible.

 The following reference graph shows the refactoring in a generic case:

 ![alt](dynamicity_generic.drawio.svg)

-_Scenario 1: Reference chain results in class B being accessible with high dynamicity and therefore not being effectively partially evaluated_
+_Scenario 1: Reference chain results in class B being accessible with high dynamicity and therefore not being effectively partially evaluated._

 ![alt](dynamicity_generic_good.drawio.svg)

-_Scenario 2: Class B is accessible with a low dynamicity reference, resulting in more effective partial evaluation_
+_Scenario 2: Class B is accessible with a low dynamicity reference, resulting in more effective partial evaluation._

 For a case study from the BACIL implementation, let's consider the design decisions behind `LocationDescriptor` and `LocationHolder`.
 Each location has a type and a value.
 While the value itself (and the type of the value) changes based on the running code, the type of the location never changes.
 This is a perfect example of two pieces of information with different dynamicity.

-Even from regular developement patterns, it makes sense to divide location values and location types into separate classes - store the location type information in the metadata as a "prototype" for then creating the value storage based on it.
+Even from regular development patterns, it makes sense to divide location values and location types into separate classes - store the location type information in the metadata as a "prototype" for then creating the value storage based on it.
 In BACIL, `LocationDescriptor` contains the Type information and `LocationHolder` contains the actual values.

 To work with the values, it is always necessary to know the location type (mainly to differentiate between ValueTypes and references).
-The rule of encapsulation would dictate that the final caller doesn't need to know that there's a `LocationDescriptor` tied to the `LocationHolder`, as it's an internal detail.
+The rule of encapsulation would dictate that the consumer doesn't need to know that there's a `LocationDescriptor` tied to the `LocationHolder`, as it's an internal detail.
 Such an implementation would look something like this:

 ```Java
 public class LocationHolder {